-"There are cousins & cousins - my mother, Minnie Grace, was the favourite sister of Gertrude.
-They each had 9 siblings &, apart from a couple of subsequent deaths, they were the youngest by a long chalk.
-Gertie was not much more than a year older than Grace, & they were extremely close.
-Clive was 3 weeks older than me, but we were more or less brought up as twins, & we looked more or less alike too.
+"There are cousins and cousins - my mother, Minnie Grace, was the favourite sister of Gertrude.
+They each had nine siblings and, apart from a couple of subsequent deaths, they were the youngest by a long chalk.
+Gertie was not much more than a year older than Grace, and they were extremely close.
+Clive was three weeks older than me, but we were more or less brought up as twins, and we looked more or less alike too.
 Together one could easily tell which one was which, but separately it was a different matter.
 It was very useful for our mothers in that we could use the same season tickets, for example, without question.
-As an aside, my daughter Pauline worked for a time in the 80s in an old people's home in Chiswick - the old folks for whom she was caring all insisted on calling her Miss Cann, so much for the family likeness!
+As an aside, my daughter Pauline worked for a time in the 80s in an old people's home in Chiswick - the old folks for whom she was caring all insisted on calling her Miss Cann... so much for the family likeness!

-As already mentioned, Clive was conscripted into the RAF to conduct his 2 years' National Service (which was mandatory for all males in the post-war years, up until about 1959 I think).
-He joined on October 17th 1951, becoming AC2 Cann 3134647 - & can be see in the above group standing at the front (6th from left).
+As already mentioned, Clive was conscripted into the RAF to conduct his 2 years' National Service (which of course was mandatory for all males in the post-war years, up until about 1959 I believe).
+He joined on October 17th 1951, becoming AC2 Cann 3134647 - and can be see in the above group standing at the front (6th from left).

-Here's Clive again with the men from his squadron outside their hut!
-(He's 2nd left in the 2nd row).
-During his time, he was posted at RAF Creden Hill, Hereford; RAF Coltishill, near Norwich; RAF Hednesford, Staffs; RAF Padgate, near Warrington & RAF Acklington, near Morpeth.
+Here's Clive again with the men from his squadron outside their hut (he's 2nd left in the 2nd row).
+During his time, he was posted at RAF Creden Hill, Hereford; RAF Coltishill, near Norwich; RAF Hednesford, Staffs; RAF Padgate, near Warrington and RAF Acklington, near Morpeth.
 It's unclear at which of these bases the above photo was taken, unfortunately.
 He has, however, named all the 'chaps' on the back of the picture, as follows:

 Top row: D.M.
 Hoare; Ted Campden; John Beavis; Terry Smith; M.C.
 Fadzean; M Reeve.